20 Jun HOW TO MANAGE THE COMPLIANCE PROCEDURES OF A COMPANY IN VIETNAM

 - Other taxes by sector or profession such as special consumption tax, export tax, import tax, etc.

 It is not a wise move for enterprises to recruit a large number of accountants, each in charge of a type of tax.
-There are also only a handful of skilled employees who can properly manage and optimize tax procedures and the cost of maintaining these people are usually very high.
-Using outside advisors is the choice of many businesses of all sizes.
+There is also a handful of skilled employees who can properly manage and optimize tax procedures and the cost of maintaining these people are significantly high.
+Using outsourcing advisors or consultants in tax procedures is the choice of many businesses of all sizes.

 Based on its system of business records and documents stored in strict accordance with regulations, an enterprise is required to open and record its daily business transactions into a stipulated general and detailed accounting book system.
 The forms and principles for recording this accounting book system shall be in accordance with the Vietnamese accounting standards issued and managed by the Ministry of Finance.

 Enterprises must prepare financial statements based on this accounting book system.
 Depending on the type and nature of the business, financial statements may be required to be audited independently before being provided to competent authorities.